diedrebrown/predictionwithalexareviews/README.md

 TF-IDF + Random Forest and LSTM neural network gave the best scores on the test set.
 As we can see from the table above, BERT embeddings didn't give a boost in performance for our data.
 Also, such a simple method as TF-IDF encoding + Logistic Regression gave pretty good scores in comparison to Random Forest and Neural Network.

+**ADD FINDINGS FROM SENTIMENT ANALYSIS**

 ## Study Limitations:
+- _Small Dataset & the Balance of the Dataset_ As 2018 market reports revealed, approximately 39 million Americans own an Amazon Echo or Google Home (Perez, 2018).
+While this is a substantial figure, the amount of publicly data available to analyze these user's experience is limited.
+Furthermore, the users that tend to leave reviews on consumer sites like Amazon tend to be very positive or negative, which results in imbalanced data.
+- _Time of Year Seasonality_ The 2017 dataset covers Sept 1st - Oct 30th.
+While the 2018 set covers only the month of July.
+As we discovered with an outlier review, there was a reduction in price this month due to Amazon Prime Day specials.
+- _Paid Reviews?_ It is possible that the data contained paid reviews, which are generally positive.
+However, as all users were verified, more data was needed to determine the veracity of these reviews.
+- _Multitude of Amazon Devices_ The reviews covered user experiences with a number of Amazon devices.
+While the reviews consisted of the features that are common to all of these devices, without data on the user's rationale for selection of the device type we cannot state how the device itself contributed to the user's experience with Alexa.

 ## Discussion:
+** ADD OVERALL CONCLUSIONS**

+For future work on this study, we recommend the use of a larger dataset.
+These data could include reviews from 2019 on and/or be obtained via web scraping.
+We attempted to use more advanced methods of encoding, such as [GloVe](https://nlp.stanford.edu/projects/glove/); however, we both received too many issues within the allowable time to complete this project.
+As an unsupervised learning algorithm for word represetation, GloVe could have provided stronger linear substructures and more nuance between word pairs to our analysis.
+Additionally, we think using a recurrent neural network (RNN) for text processing could result in more advanced summarization than topic modeling alone.
+However, we believe comparable results could also be acheieved with extended experimentations with hyperparameter tuning for logarithmic regression, random forest, and neural network parameters.

+## References:
+- Perez, S. (2018).
+39 million Americans now own a smart speaker, report claims.
+Retrieved from https://techcrunch.com/2018/01/12/39-million-americans-now-own-a-smart-speaker-report-claims/